RayVentura/ShortGPT/README.md

 ### Demo

-demo_new shows the accuracy of the newly added youtube query policy without further guidance, backtesting or content analysis
+demo_new shows the accuracy of the newly added youtube query policy ***without*** further guidance, backtesting or content analysis.
+This can be improved dramatically by adding a content triage based on Clip2 and transcript analysis.